Declawing Your Cat - A thing of the past. Consult Your Vet.

-Declawing is the removal of the entire nail and nail bed (third phalanx) of the toes in cats.
+Declawing is the removal / amputation of the entire nail and nail bed (third phalanx) of the toes in cats.

-Careful consideration needs to be made before this procedure is done.
-The animal's activities, environment and, especially whether it is an indoor or outdoor cat, needs to be evaluated, because declawing removes one of the cat's primary defense mechanisms.
+A consult with the Veterinarian will be required to discuss whether The animal's activities, environment and, especially whether it is an indoor or outdoor cat, needs to be evaluated, because declawing removes one of the cat's primary defense mechanisms.

 The Declaw Surgery

 Prior to surgery, your cat will be examined and if requested pre-anesthetic blood work can be done to assess his/her general health and eligibility for surgery.
 Once your pet has been examined the Doctor will then give him/her a sedative and pain medication, an IV catheter will be placed and IV fluids will be started.
 IV fluids will help maintain your pet's blood pressure and hydration during the surgery as well as help to flush the anesthetic out after surgery ensuring a smooth recovery.

 The operation is then performed under general anesthesia:

 - Pain management is very important at our hospital.
 In addition to the general anesthesia a local anesthetic block is injected into both paws to help control pain during the surgery as well as afterwards.
 A pain patch is also placed onto your pet's skin which will slowly release pain medication the entire time your pet is in the hospital.

 - Each front foot is cleansed with an antiseptic

 - The claws are removed surgically

 - The surgical sites are closed with tissue glue which will gradually slough away over time